 Jewellery: For health and safety reasons and security of property, students are not allowed to wear jewellery other than a watch and small gold/silver stud earrings.
+Piercings: West Moors Middle School's uniform policy allows students to wear one discrete stud or hugging loop earring in the earlobe.
+No other facial piercings are permitted.
+Clear piercing retainers are required for multiple piercings that are not in the earlobe or helix.

-If students wear more jewellery it may be taken from themafter they have removed it and kept until the end of the school day.
+If students wear more jewellery it may be taken from them after they have removed it and kept until the end of the school day.
 If students continue to wear jewellery this will be confiscated and returned to parents/ carers as part of an agreement and discussion about future expectations.